-- The date and time (Luxembourg) of reception for postal mail; - The date and time (Luxembourg) of transmission for fax and e-mail,
+- The date and time (Luxembourg) of reception in path ordering tool Trassenportal; - The date and time (Luxembourg) of transmission for the train path request form,

 Applicants can contact ACF to request infrastructure capacities involving several networks.
-In this case of international requests the use of PCS is preferable.
-Alternatively they can do national requests on each network.
+In this case of international requests, the use of PCS is preferable.
+Alternatively, they can do national requests on each network.